hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 Learning Objectives:
 -------------------

+* Run R scripts from the Unix command line
 * Use the count matrix as input to an R script for differential expression analysis
 * Apply Unix commands to look at the results that are generated and extract relevant information
-* Familiarize with various functional analysis tools
+* Familiarize yourselft with various functional analysis tools for gene lists

 Differential expression analysis